jerdog/jmeiss-me-website/content/posts/positioning-devrel-as-a-resource.md

 I hear this retort/excuse as to why a DevRel team _shouldn’t_ be doing these sorts of things all of the time.
 It’s usually followed up with:

->”Developers don’t like Sales/Marketing, and now you’re telling me that we need to be doing Sales/Marketing things!?!”
+> Developers don’t like Sales/Marketing, and now you’re telling me that we need to be doing Sales/Marketing things!?!
+<cite>some Dev Advocate on the street</cite>

 Well, Yes.
 Also, No.